openfoodfacts/openfoodfacts-apirestpython/README.md

 q    =        | none             | search text on indexed fields

 * List brands : `/products/brands` <br/>
-  If you want to know how many brands there is in the list you have just to do a request like that :
+  If you want to know how many brands there are in the list you have just to do a request like that :
   `/products/brands?count=1`.
 If you want to query brands, to do for example an autocomplete field in ajax, query the API like : `/products/brands?query=Auch` or `/products/brands?query=Sains`.
 Add `...&count=1` to get the number of rows.

 ### Indexed fields